hanabi/hanabi.github.io/docs/level_19/ignitions.md

   - unrelated to the *playability* of the clued card
     - e.g. Nothing needs to be "proved" to the player who got clued, which is unlike a *Finesse*, and unlike a *Bluff*.

+### Double Ignition

+- Right now, there are no moves that trigger a single *Ignition*.
+- Instead, several types of "useless" clues trigger a *Double Ignition*.
+- When a *Double Ignition* is triggered, it means that two players on the team need to blind-play their *Finesse Position* card as any playable card.
+  - *Double Ignition* does not necessarily have to be on the next two players.
+It can be on anyone.
+- In most circumstances, a *Double Ignition* should be clear.
+This is because the two players that have a playable card will each see that the clue giver should have clued the other playable card directly (instead of giving a "useless" clue).
+- Sometimes, three players on the team will have playable cards on *Finesse Position*.
+If a *Double Ignition* is performed in this case, similar to how an *Ambiguous Finesse* works, it will "get" the two cards from the final two players.
+(Bob will do nothing because he sees that the *Double Ignition* is on Cathy and Donald.)

-### Trash Double Ignition (with Known Trash)
+### The Trash Double Ignition

-- Towards the end of the game, if a player clues known trash, then there are usually 2 possible interpretations:
+- Towards the end of the game, if a player clues one or more brand-new trash cards, and the cards are known to be trash, then there are usually 2 possible interpretations:

 #### 1) A Late-Game Trash Chop Move